-Data on international trade in goods (change of ownership) is the basic source data for the compilation of GDP (based on the expenditure method) and also for the current account of the balance of payments.
+Data on external trade in the national concept are the basic source data for the compilation of the GDP applying the expenditure method and also for the current account of the balance of payments.

 Statistical Business Register

 The table listing numbers of units kept in the Statistical Business Register is compiled from data kept in the Register as at the respective date.